 As long as it isn’t freezing, they can be out and about.
 Some are more active in the morning, others at dusk.
 But if you’re around, chances are they are, too.
 They’re always looking for their next host, no matter the time of day.

 They’re most active in the spring and at the beginning of fall.
 Immature ticks emerge in late spring and early summer.
 At this stage, they’re only the size of a poppy seed, which makes them easy to miss.
 Plus, the Centers for Disease Control and Prevention say most humans are infected through bites at this stage.

 Also, get this.
 Contrary to what you may have heard, frost actually doesn’t kill ticks, but it does make them less active.

 They love hanging on high grass and shrubs more than anything!
 In our lawns and gardens, they gravitate towards the edges of stone walls or shady, moist spots on the ground, like shrubs or bushes.

 They usually don’t live in trees.
 Though, it is possible that they could hitch a ride up a tall tree on a bird.
 Mostly though, they lay low and will almost never be higher than chest level.

-“Remember: no natural, vegetated area can be considered free of ticks,” said Auxilio Tovar of The Care of Trees, a Davey company, in Chicago.
+“Remember: no natural, vegetated area can be considered free of ticks,” said Auxilio Tovar district manager of Davey Tree's Chicago office.
 "Instead, the goal is to give these pests fewer places to hide."